10 Consumer Discretionary Stocks With Whale Alerts In Today's Session - NewsBreak

 IN THIS ARTICLE

-A whale with a lot of money to spend has taken a noticeably bullish stance on Datadog.
-Looking at options history for Datadog DDOG we detected 18 strange trades.
-If we consider the specifics of each trade, it is accurate to state that 61% of the investors opened trades with bullish expectations and 38% with bearish.
+A whale with a lot of money to spend has taken a noticeably bullish stance on ServiceNow.
+Looking at options history for ServiceNow NOW we detected 11 strange trades.
+If we consider the specifics of each trade, it is accurate to state that 54% of the investors opened trades with bullish expectations and 45% with bearish.

 PETS・